Why is disability insurance important?

 - Transition benefits.
 Offered by some companies, it can offset financial loss during a post-disability period of rebuilding a business or professional practice.

 - Ongoing coverage.
-A non-cancelable policy which will continue in force as long as the premiums are paid; neither the benefit nor the premium can change.
+This would be a non-cancelable policy which will continue in force as long as the premiums are paid; neither the benefit nor the premium can change.
 A guaranteed renewable policy keeps the same benefits but may cost more over time since the insurer can increase the premium if it is increased for an entire class of policyholders.

 - Waiting period.
-Every disability policy imposes a waiting period, also known as the elimination period.
-This is the number of days you must be disabled before receiving benefits.
-If you are disabled during the elimination period, you will not receive any benefits, even though you are not able to work.
-If the elimination period is short, such as 30 or 60 days, the premium will be higher.
-A longer elimination period may strain your finances more when you need it, but you will be charged a lower premium.
-Most experts recommend that you select an elimination period of 60 to 90 days.
-The first check is usually paid 30 days after the waiting period.
+Every disability insurance policy imposes a waiting period, also known as the elimination period.
+This reference is to the number of days you must be disabled before receiving benefits, and the first check will come within 30 days of the end of this period.
+In other words, if you are disabled during the elimination period, you will not receive any benefits, even though you cannot work.
+Many people select an elimination period of 60 to 90 days.
+Shorter elimination periods, such as 30 or 60 days, can mean higher premiums and vice versa.
+Keep in mind that waiting to receive benefits can strain your finances.

 - Financial stability.
 Check the financial ratings of an insurer.
-Your insurance agent or company representative should provide this information or check with the following companies, which rate insurance company strength:
+Your insurance agent or company representative should provide this information or check with the following companies, which rate insurance company’s strength:

 Oldwick, NJ 08858